TeamMaestro/nestjs-common/README.md

 ```

 #### @Permissions()
-This decorator will typically be used in tandom with the PermissionsGuard so that you can ensure the route is protected based on certain permissions
+This decorator will typically be used in tandem with the PermissionsGuard so that you can ensure the route is protected based on certain permissions

 ```
     @Permissions('CONTENT_VIEW')